bedynamic-tech/EasyOrder/README.md

 - Custom product post type with SKU, price, stock, type, and category fields
 - Filterable, sortable product table via a simple shortcode
-- Order submission by logged-in users with quantity inputs
 - Email notification sent to configurable recipients on submission
 - Optional confirmation email sent to the user
 - Two-click submit confirmation to prevent accidental orders